ubaldot/vim-open-recent/README.md

 > [!TIP]
 >
+> You may want at list of recently opened files at Vim startup.
+If so, add the
-> It may handy to have the following lines in your `.vimrc`.
-In that way, if
+> following lines in your `.vimrc`.
-> you launch Vim with no file as argument, you get automatically displayed a
-> list of recently opened files.
 >
 > ```
 > def OpenRecentNicer()